michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part3.md

 ##### Final publication

 I will run the text for the publication through Turnitin to identify any concerns for uncited quotations or similarities to other works to avoid any complications with copyright and plagiarism.
-However, as all the content was initially created (except the cited Unsplash images), I do not anticipate any challenges with TurnItIn.
+However, as all the content was originally created (except the cited Unsplash images), I do not anticipate any challenges with TurnItIn.

 Shorthand also has a feature to publish the draft, giving a final publicly accessible URL under the Carnegie Mellon account.